Natural Science and Heritage Scheme

 Places are open to students currently in Year 12 or 13 in Oxfordshire state schools.

-We would like to hear from young people that have an interest in nature and the environment, who enjoy being part of a team, and who are good communicators.
+We would like to hear from young people that have an interest in nature and the environment, enjoy being part of a team, and are good communicators.

-It is essential that applicants enjoy talking to children and families and are available between Monday 8th and Friday 26th August.
+It is essential that applicants enjoy talking to Museum visitors and are available between 5th August and 23rd August.

 Applicants must also meet at least one of the following additional criteria:

-1. Applicants who come from a low socio-economic background (using ACORN postcode classification)
+4. You come from a low socio-economic background (identified using ACORN postcode classification)

-2. Applicants who live in an area where relatively few people progress to higher education (using POLAR postcode classification)
+5. You live in an area where relatively few people progress to higher education (identified using POLAR postcode classification)

 Selection Process